THE NATIONAL ROUNDTABLE

 ENDING POVERTY IN AMERICA

-A National Community Funder Coalition
+A Community Funder Coalition

 Poverty touches us all and underlies nearly all of the issues we seek to improve through philanthropy, from education to healthcare and housing.
 Yet our investments have fallen short—poverty rates are rising, not falling.
 It’s time for bold, coordinated action to bring about scaled and lasting impact.